MinecraftForge/Documentation/rendering/modelblock.md

 In our case, we want to ignore our `POWERED` state, so we'll call `addPropertiesToIgnore`.
 `addPropertiesToIgnore` takes a list of properties to, well, ignore!
 You can call this as many times as you like, or just list out all the properties at once: `addPropertiesToIgnore` is varardic, so it'll take as many properties as you can throw at it.
-Here of course we only have one: the `POWERED` state.
+Here we only have one: the `POWERED` state.

 ```java
 smb.addPropertiesToIgnore(BlockCustomGrass.POWERED);